 The primary economic analysis will be a cost utility analysis.
 The EQ-5D-5L measure allows the calculation of QALYs.
-QALYs will be calculated for each child within the trial using the area under the curve method.
-The trapezium rule will be used to calculate the area under the curve and thus calculate QALYs.
-An underlying assumption of this methodology is that there is a linear line between each utility value at each follow up.
-When analysing incremental QALYs between trial arms, it is important to adjust for baseline differences in utility.[84]
-In addition to controlling for baseline utility, it is important to account for the hierarchical nature the outcome data.[82]
-The base-case analysis of effectiveness will therefore use methods that incorporate a random-effects regression model controlling for baseline health status and accounting for clustering.[82]
-EQ-5D-5L tariffs for each participating country, where available, will be used to allow for country-specific economic analyses.
+These will be calculated for each young person within the trial using the trapezium rule to calculate the area under the curve.
+An underlying assumption of this methodology is that there is a linear line between each utility value at each follow-up.
+When analysing incremental QALYs between trial arms, it is important to adjust for baseline differences in utility70 and to account for the hierarchical nature of the outcome data.68 The basecase analysis of effectiveness will therefore use methods that incorporate a random-effects regression model controlling for baseline health status and accounting for clustering.68 EQ-5D-5L tariffs for each participating country, where available, will be used to allow for country-specific economic analyses.
 The cost-effectiveness of the intervention over the duration of the trial will be examined, and decision uncertainty assessed using probabilistic sensitivity analysis and scenario analysis.